xizon/uix-kit/README.md

 **Uix Kit is not a framework, just a UI toolkit based on some common libraries for building beautiful responsive website.**

+Uix Kit isn't a reusable component structure, mostly custom CSS and JavaScript based.
+Definitely interesting, and if you're developing mostly web content and not applications this is particularly useful.

-A free web kits for fast web design and development.
-Uix Kit can be used separately, or merge components and grid systems using bootstrap.
+It can be used separately, or merge components and grid systems using bootstrap.
 Support JS, HTML and SASS component library automatically packaged.
-Automatically convert ES6 JS to ES5 using Babel in this scaffold. **Uix Kit is now in Long Term Support (LTS) mode.**
+Automatically convert ES6 JS to ES5 using Babel in this scaffold.

+**Uix Kit is now in Long Term Support (LTS) mode.**

 ---